 General Overview

-A chilled water (CHW) loop consists of two main components – the pump and motors and a piping network.
-Chilled water is circulated by the pumps from the evaporator section of the chiller through the piping network to a terminal unit, such as a water-to-air heat exchanger in the air handling units or to other radiant equipment such as chilled beams, and then back to the chiller.
-A CHW loop can be designed as a primary-flow system and a primary-secondary system.
+A chilled water (CHW) loop consists of two main components: pumps and motors, and a piping network.
+The pumps circulate chilled water from the chiller’s evaporator through the piping network to terminal units, such as water-to-air heat exchangers in air handling units or radiant equipment like chilled beams, before returning it to the chiller.
+A CHW loop can be designed as either a primary-flow system or a primary-secondary system.

 A primary-flow chilled water system consists of CHW pumps that circulate chilled water from the air-conditioned zone to the chillers.
 Primary pumps are usually headered to allow for the minimum flow through the chiller and there are usually multiple pumps to allow for staging and redundancy; however, a chiller dedicated pumping design can also be found in some facilities.
 Primary-flow systems can be either constant-primary-flow or variable-primary-flow.